Domination Bitcoin

 BTC/ETH/Alts Dominance Chart

-BTC Dominance — is the share of Bitcoin's market capitalization in the total capitalization of all cryptocurrencies.
-The formula is simple: BTC market capitalization ÷ total market capitalization × 100%.
-There are currently thousands of tokens on the market, and this figure changes every second along with prices.
+BTC Dominance — is the share of market capitalization Bitcoin in the total capitalization of all cryptocurrencies.
+The formula is simple: capitalization BTC ÷ Total market capitalization x 100%.
+There are currently thousands of tokens on the market, and this figure fluctuates every second along with prices.

 Derivatives traders monitor dominance as a leading indicator of rotation.
-A rapid decline in dominance during a rising market = money flowing into altcoins (increased risk).
-An increase in dominance in a falling market = a flight to the safe haven of crypto.
-An increase in dominance in a rising market = the potential start of a new BTC cycle before the altcoin rotation.
+A rapid decline in dominance during a rising market = money flowing into alts (increased risk).
+Increasing dominance in a falling market = a flight to the safe haven of crypto.
+Increasing dominance in a rising market = the potential start of a new one.
+BTC-cycle before alt-rotation.

 How to read BTC dominance changes